waveform80/pibootctl/docs/set.rst

     $ sudo pictl set --no-backup serial.enabled=on serial.uart=

-For those wishing to build an interface on top of pictl, JSON, YAML, and shell-friendly formats can also be used to feed new values to the ``set``
+For those wishing to build an interface on top of pictl, JSON, YAML, and shell-friendly formats can also be used to feed new values to the :command:`set` command:
-command:

 .. code-block:: console